NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * The structure void block is instantly breakable and otherwise like air.
     * VehicleEnvelope: falling in-air with boat.
     * Let lost-ground deal with the '(noob-) tower' (instead of the odd/optimistic set-back-y adjustment).
+    * Add a workaround for blocking-after-respawn with shield in hand.
     * MorePackets (player): Re-add configurable set back age.
     * Fix CreativeFly + elytra.
     * Fix for a friction envelope check (uncertain impact, might render a workaround functional, or allow flying :p... perhaps not).